tiran/defusedxml/README.txt

 defusedxml.lxml
 ---------------

+**DEPRECATED** The module is deprecated and will be removed in a future release.

 The module acts as an *example* how you could protect code that uses lxml.etree.
 It implements a custom Element class that filters out Entity instances, a custom parser factory and a thread local storage for